Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Functionally justified for transporting children is:

-• with severe hypotension - horizontal position with the head end lowered by 15 °;
+• in case of severe hypotension - horizontal position with the head end lowered by 15°;

-• in case of spinal injury - horizontal on the shield;
+• in case of spinal injury – horizontal on the backboard;

-• with fractures of the pelvic bones, damage to the abdominal organs - the legs are bent at the knees and hip; joints and spread apart ("frog position");
+• for fractures of the pelvic bones, injuries to the abdominal organs - the legs are bent at the knees and hips; joints and spread to the sides (“frog position”);

-• for injuries of the skull and brain with a lack of consciousness - horizontal on the side or on the back with a raised head end by 15 °, fixation of the head and cervical spine.
+• for injuries of the skull and brain with lack of consciousness - horizontal on the side or on the back with the head end raised by 15°, fixation of the head and cervical spine.

-Should be provided in all treatment facilities, where childbirth can potentially occur.
-Work in the maternity ward should be organized in such a way that in cases of the beginning of cardiopulmonary resuscitation, the employee who conducts it from the first minute can be assisted by at least two other medical workers.
+Should be provided in all medical institutions where childbirth could potentially occur.
+Work in the maternity ward should be organized in such a way that in cases where cardiopulmonary resuscitation begins, the employee who carries it out from the first minute can be assisted by at least two other medical workers.

 1. Diabetes mellitus